 One can also stay in tents near Chopta, just before the Tungnath temple starting trek point.
 Tents are laid out in green meadows and it can be a good idea to stay if one wants the camping experience.
 Depending on the season, weekend crowds and weather – it is easy to find accommodation in Chopta and nearby even if you haven’t booked in advance.

-Best Timing for Views : With regards to the best views on the Tungnath – Chandrashila trek, it is highly recommended that after reaching Chopta by around 3 in the afternoon, you start trekking towards Tungnath.
+Best Timing for Views : With regards to the best views on the Tungnath – Chandrashila trek, it is possible that after reaching Chopta by around 3 in the afternoon, you start trekking towards Tungnath.
 Within 45 minutes, the path reaches a lush green meadow flanked by a ring of snowy peaks with 3-4 stone dhabas.
 One can expect bare and basic accommodation at these dhabas for around 100-150 Rs. per person.

 Enroute : There are staying options in Ukhimath, Kund, Srinagar & Rudraprayag as well.
+I stayed in a cheap but nice hotel in Ukhimath that charged 500 Rupees.

 If you are staying in Ukhimath, remember that Omkareshwar Temple is the winter home of Kedarnath Temple and also Madhyamaheshwar Temple.
 In simpler words, the deities of the temples are shifted to Ukhimath for the winter months.
 It is a colourful temple and is highly recommended to pay your respects if you are here.